MGRuizDev/National-Paper-Manufacturing/README.md

 <br>
 <br>

-(The reputation of the company is greatly represented by the quality of their products)

 Find the mean (AVERAGE) amount spent per order on each paper type, as well as the mean amount of each paper type purchased per order.
-Your final answer should have 6 values - one for each paper type for the average number of sales, as well as the average amount.
 <br>
 ![](/images/10.png)
 <br>
+Which type of paper is more in demand and which are not, there is a reason.
+The reputation of the company is greatly represented by the quality of their products, therefore having a view of how the products sales situation it is important.

 <br>